-- assess pertinent body systems including inspection of skin, respirations, temperature, color, odors, and motor function of the - ii. auscultate (listen for cardiac, lung and abdominal sounds), - iii. palpate (feel for pulses, lumps), - iv. percuss (short quick blows by the fingers usually to the chest or abdomen in order to obtain a sound for the determination of density, size or position, and - v. react/respond to signals, alarms, and other displays indicating immediate client need.
+- assess pertinent body systems including inspection of skin, respirations, temperature, color, odors, and motor function of the client - auscultate (listen for cardiac, lung and abdominal sounds). - lii. palpate (feel for pulses, lumps), - iv. percuss (short quick blows by the fingers usually to the chest or abdomen in order to obtain a sound for the determination of density, size or position, and - react/respond to signals, alarms, and other displays indicating immediate client need.

-c.
 Manual Dexterity and Motor Skills

-- position and transfer clients safely, - ii. use appropriate handwashing techniques, - iii. gown, glove and mask appropriately, - iv. perform sterile techniques, - perform nursing procedures such as bedbath, making an occupied and unoccupied bed, oral care, and urinary catheterization, - vi. apply and/or utilize other client care equipment and devices such as stethoscopes, blood pressure cuffs, thermometers and monitors, - vii. administer medications (IM, Sub Q, IV, suppositories, etc.), and - viii.perform range of motion (passive) exercises for the client.
+- i. position and transfer clients safely, - ii. use appropriate handwashing techniques, - iii. gown, glove and mask appropriately, - iv. perform sterde techniques, - perform turning procedures such as bedbath, making an occupied and unoccupied bed, oral care, and urinary catheterization, - apply and/or utilize other client care equipment and devices such as stethoscopes, blood pressure cuffs, thermometers and monitors. - vii. administer medications (IM, Sub Q, IV, suppositories, etc.), and - viii perform range of motion (passive) exercises for the client.